vicenteg/drill-data-prep-example/schema-change-2/README.md

 # Scenario

 You have data where the schema changes.
-In this case, the data changes
+In this case, the value of a nested part of the data changes from an empty list to a non-empty list.

 # Sample Data